skip to content

 There are many shades of grey when it comes to spotting social washing.
 First, it’s important to consider the motivations behind the company’s efforts.
 Is the company taking initiatives that are genuine attempts to make a positive social impact, or is it simply trying to use its activities as a way to improve public image?
 If the motivation appears questionable, look into whether or not they have achieved any tangible results in terms of environmental or social good.
 Additionally, check to see if their efforts are transparent and externally verified so you know they are genuine.
 Finally, ask yourself if the company is engaging in self-promotion through its CSR activities.
 Companies should be aware of how they present their CSR efforts, as too much promotion can put a negative spin on the company’s efforts.

 We understand that companies want to broadcast their achievements.
 After all, we work so hard for the small wins, that we are proud of our efforts.
 But we must think of the long-term implications of our actions.
-The best way to combat social washing is by taking action that is directly tied to your business plan objectives and aligning them with the United Nations Sustainable Development Goals.
+The best way to combat any washing is by taking action that is directly tied to your business plan objectives and aligning them with the United Nations Sustainable Development Goals.
 Find what is important to your company, define it, measure it, and build on it moving forward.
 Then when you tell the world something you are proud of doing, they will know, without question, that it came from the right place.

 FAQ